LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/ContextWarehouse/ContextSessionStore.md

   --header 'maven-api-key: CEl7KSCf59IQEAFTQ1H2uCGv0yr4HUtH'
 ```

 #### Get all properties

-You can put anything you want in the entityId.
-If you want to put consumer and conversation data in the same namespace, you can as long as the entityIDs are unique across the two.
+We recommend to use Namespace to group related attributes (KVPs), and use the groupID (aka entityId) to as a session state variable.
+You can put anything you want in the groupId.
+If you want to put consumer and conversation data in the same namespace, you can as long as the groupIDs are unique across the two.
 And it's optional – if omitted, the system will use a default entityId of `__default__`

 <table>
     <thead>